The Two Oceans Aquarium is currently OPEN and compliant with present health and safety regulations.

 - Visitors who are feeling ill or experiencing flu-like symptoms will be requested to postpone their visit.

-- All visitors (two years and up) must wear masks for the duration of their visit.
+- Visitors are required to wear face masks in compliance with current South African regulations.
 Masks are available for sale at the Aquarium should visitors have left theirs at home.

-- The visitor capacity of the Aquarium will be closely managed at all times to ensure ample space for physical distancing at 2m between visitors.
-Visitors entering and exiting the Aquarium will be counted and visitor numbers will be restricted to 50% of the Aquarium’s capacity, based on the public space available.
+- The visitor capacity of the Aquarium will be closely managed at all times to ensure ample space for physical distancing.
+Visitors entering and exiting the Aquarium will be counted and visitor numbers will be restricted based on the public space available.

 - Floor guides will be present to guide Aquarium visitors along the one-way route through the building.

 - Health and safety marshalls will be present in the Aquarium to assist with public compliance to best safety practices.